-Detection proceeds by first inverting a generated image $\hat{x}$ back into a latent $\hat{\mathbf{v}}$ using an approximate inversion procedure, and then comparing $\mathrm{sign}(\hat{\mathbf{v}})$ to the expected PRC codeword $\cdw$.
+Detection proceeds by first inverting a generated image $\hat{x}$ back into a latent $\hat{\mathbf{v}}$ using an approximate inversion procedure, and then extracting sign information from $\hat{\mathbf{v}}$.
 Because inversion is lossy, $\hat{\mathbf{v}}$ typically agrees with the original latent on about $90\%$ of entries even in the absence of any edits.
-To account for this, the detector employs a belief-propagation (BP) decoder that attempts to correct errors and recover the original codeword.
-The key parameter is the pre-decoding sign error rate. \ifconf As reported in~\citet{gunn2025undetectable}, \else As reported in~\cite{gunn2025undetectable}, \fi the BP decoder is probabilistic and exhibits variable robustness: it sometimes recovers the codeword under substantial perturbations, but overall it is less reliable than the detector, which remains robust across a wide range of attacks.
+The scheme includes a detector and a separate belief-propagation (BP) decoding routine that attempts to recover the original codeword.
+The key parameter in our experiments is the pre-decoding sign error rate, namely the fraction of latent coordinates whose sign differs between the original watermarked latent $\mathbf{v}$ and the latent $\hat{\mathbf{v}}$ recovered from the attacked image before decoding.
+The latent dimension is $n = 4 \cdot 64 \cdot 64 = 16384$.
+As reported in~\cite{gunn2025undetectable}, the BP decoder is probabilistic and exhibits variable robustness: it sometimes recovers the codeword under substantial perturbations, but overall it is less reliable than the detector, which remains robust across a wide range of attacks.
 In our experiments we observe that once the pre-decoding error rate approaches one-half of the latent positions, the BP decoder fails consistently.